 I am in major big time whoa love with this dish.
 A few weeks ago Jorge and I happened to find ourselves in one of those chain Italian restaurants like Olive Garden or Macaroni Grill.
 I honestly can’t remember which, but I do know I ordered something called Bruschetta Chicken.
 It was good, but could use some improvements.

-I kept thinking about this recipe idea…but then I used the cherry tomatoes I bought for the crostini with whipped goat cheese.
+I kept thinking about this recipe idea…but then I used the cherry tomatoes I bought for this crostini with whipped goat cheese.
 Despite having had this idea in the back of my head, it took me two months to actually make it.
 That was the dumbest move on my part, because Jorge and I really enjoyed this!
 Delicious healthy dinner in under 30 minutes?
 Count me in!

 The recipe is easily divided and can be made just for two…and as long as you watch your cheese and olive oil — it’s also ‘ass friendly‘.
 My favorite side dishes for this are some buttery noodles (with a squeeze of lemon) and possibly some garlic bread if we are feeling extra carby.
 Of course – the garlic bread makes it much less healthy…but who cares.
 It’s delicious.